mlcommons/medperf/docs/getting_started/setup.md

 Before proceeding, make sure you have the [MedPerf client installed.](installation.md).

+!!! note
+    This setup is only for running the tutorials.
+If you are using MedPerf with a real benchmark and real experiments, skip to [this section](#choose-the-container-runner) to optionally change your container runner.
+Then, follow the tutorials as a general guidance for your real experiments.

 ## Run a Local MedPerf Server

 For this tutorial, you should spawn a local MedPerf server for the MedPerf client to communicate with.
 Note that this server will be hosted on your `localhost` and not on the internet.